1. Skip to content

 This browser does not support the video element.

-No peace treaty: The "Reichsbürger" claim that Germany is not an independent state, but a construct created by the victorious allies after World War Two.
+No peace treaty: Reichsbürger claim that Germany is not an independent state, but a private company created by the victorious allies after World War II.
 The lack of a peace treaty is among the arguments cited as "proof" for this theory.

-Indeed, at the end of World War II, Germany surrendered but did not conclude a peace treaty.
-This was because there was initially no longer a German government in the postwar period that could have concluded such a treaty.
+Indeed, at the end of World War II, Germany surrendered but did not conclude a peace treaty, as there was initially no German government that could have signed it.
+This allows the Reichsbürger to argue that the Federal Republic of Germany has never been a sovereign state but is in fact still under occupation.

-When the two German states improved relations and accepted their borders without fully recognizing each other in 1972, the reunification requirement stipulated in the Basic Law made things complicated.
-West Germany's Supreme Court then pronounced a judgment, which the "Reichsbürger" point to until this day:
+In 1972, the two German states improved relations and accepted their borders without fully recognizing each other, which made things complicated for the Basic Law.
+West Germany's Supreme Court then pronounced a judgment that the Reichsbürger point to until this day:

 "The Basic Law assumes that the German Reich survived the collapse in 1945 and did not perish either with the capitulation or through the exercise of foreign state power in Germany by the Allied occupying powers, nor later; this follows from the preamble, from Article 16, Article 23, Article 116 and Article 146 of the Basic Law. [...]
 The German Reich continues to exist, still possesses the legal capacity, but is not itself capable of acting as a total state for lack of organization, in particular for lack of institutionalized organs."